appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/aws-ecs/migrate-bind-mount-to-efs.md

    appsmithctl restore
    ```
    For more information, see [Restore Appsmith](/getting-started/setup/instance-management/appsmithctl#restore-instance).
-6. Verify the Appsmith service by logging into your Appsmith account, and verifying your apps.
+6. Verify the Appsmith service by logging into your Appsmith account and verifying your apps.

 ## Remove Bind mount storage

 Follow the below steps to remove the Bind mount:

 1. Go to the AWS Management Console, open the Amazon ECS console, and select **Task Definitions** from the sidebar.
-2. Select your existing task definition, and click the **Create new revision** button to create a new revision of the task definition.
+2. Select your existing task definition, and click the **Create new revision** button to create a new revision for the task definition.
 3. In the **Storage** section, click the **Remove** button next to the volume that uses Bind mount.
 4. Keep default values for other settings, and click **Create** button.
 5. Update the ECS service to use the latest revision.
 Follow the steps in the [Update Appsmith ECS service](#update-appsmith-ecs-service) section.
-6. Verify the Appsmith service by logging into your Appsmith account, and verifying your apps.
+6. Verify the Appsmith service by logging into your Appsmith account and verifying your apps.

 ## Troubleshooting

-If you see errors, you can roll back to a previous version to fix the issue.
+If errors occur, roll back to a previous version to fix the issue.
 For more information, see the [Restore instance](/getting-started/setup/instance-management/appsmithctl?current-command-type=docker-commands#restore-instance) section.

 If you continue to face issues, contact the support team using the chat widget at the bottom right of this page.